crazyc4t/blog/content/blog/overwatch2.md

 Hello guys!
 First of all, thanks for reading my blog, overwatch 2 has been released and it's time for us to try it!

 Playing it on linux is really simple, so feel free to follow along!

+I'm using arch linux when following this guide, if you are not running arch linux as your linux distribution, don't worry!
+Just make sure everything is up-to-date with your system.

 ## Installing the requirements